influxdata/docs.influxdata.com-ARCHIVE/content/influxdb/v0.9/introduction/getting_started.md

 This is all you need to know to write data into InfluxDB and query it back.
 To learn more about the InfluxDB write protocol, check out the guide on [Writing Data](/influxdb/v0.9/guides/writing_data/).
-To futher explore the query language, check out the guide on [Querying Data](/influxdb/v0.9/guides/querying_data/).
+To further explore the query language, check out the guide on [Querying Data](/influxdb/v0.9/guides/querying_data/).
 For more information on InfluxDB concepts, check out the [Key Concepts] (/influxdb/v0.9/concepts/key_concepts/) page.